caseywar/caseywar/README.md

 ## <p align='center'> 🟡 Casey Warren ⚫️ <p>
 ### <p align='center'> ▪️▪️ Full Stack Software Developer ▪️▪️ <p>

-<p align='center'> Attention to detail is what makes high quality things, *high quality*.
+<p align='center'> Attention to detail is what makes high quality things, <i>high quality</i>.
 I strive to do the same in all things I create.
 I'm lucky coding is a fabulous way for me to satisfy that need. <p>

 <p align='center'>  <p>